rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_defect_GaN_DFT_VASP_Slurm_PyDefect/Step_By_Step_GaN_Point_Defects_using_DFT_in_VASP-PyDefect.md

 #Copy run.slurm to each competing phase folder and run VASP calculation
 for dir in */;do cd $dir; cp ../../unitcell/band/run.slurm .; sbatch run.slurm; cd ../;done
 ```
-Generate the *composition_energies.yaml* fil - which collects the total energies per calculated formula.
+Generate the *composition_energies.yaml* file - which collects the total energies per calculated formula.
 Note, *pydefect_print* command is used to visualize the *.json* or *.yaml* files
 ```
 pydefect_vasp mce -d */
 pydefect_print composition_energies.yaml